hmcts/send-letter-mock/README.md

 ### Testing Send Letter

 The testing endpoint creates the letter and fills in all information.
-This info can be customised in the `BulkPrintService` class e.g. you could change the additional data sent in the request to Send Letter.There should also be two test PDFs in the resources folder.
+This info can be customised in the `BulkPrintService` class e.g. you could change the additional data sent in the request to Send Letter.
+There is one PDF in the resources folder called test_pdf.pdf, more can be added if needed.

 Once you have the application up and running:

-1. Hit the testing endpoint by performing a PUT request to http://localhost:8877/test
+1. Hit the testing endpoint by performing a GET request to http://localhost:8877/test
 2. You should receive a letter ID back
 3. Check this letter ID against the Send Letter database